 An extensively researched product shows, so spend ample time figuring out what exactly you want to portray rather than just rushing something out of the door.
 Pick up ideas for your further articles when you come across something interesting online or offline.
 Note it down and make a collection.
 Soon you’ll be having a bank of ideas.

 The best way to complement your rich content is to place the organic keywords strategically, and use SEO tools and links.
 Get a grip on the latest technology and reading habits of today's mobile-friendly readers.
-Considering that, you may start a visual blog in AMP Stories format on 'Visual Stories', a platform that offers its users the AMP Story Builder.
+Considering that, you may start a visual blog in Web Stories format on 'Visual Stories', a platform that offers its users the Web Story Builder.

 Don’t just dwell on the traffic, as it takes time for an organic reader base to expand.
 Keep scrutinizing your work and also comparing it with your competitors.
 Be open to your readers' feedback as it provides you better approach for your further posts.
 Implement that and see yourself ranking considerably higher in the SERPs.